"

 The presentation must feature the student’s voice and visuals that keep the audience’s attention.
 We prefer to have the student’s image as well.
 Many students choose to build a slide deck for this purpose; however, some students have had more creative ideas and recorded themselves conducting discussions, walking around, or showing video clips and images with music.
 As the instructor, you can determine what would be acceptable for your class.

-An example of a slide deck supporting a deep dive project (this is written in student-facing language)
+An example of a slide deck supporting a Deep Dive project (this is written in student-facing language):

 • Introduction slide to introduce your work and yourself with the name of your presentation, your name, date, course